uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 s3cmd --configure [-c $HOME/profile_name]
 ```

 You can run the configuration either with or without the `[-c]` option.
 If you use it, a file named `profile_name` will be created in your home directory with your login credentials and other information.
 If you omit the `-c` option, a file called `$HOME/.s3cfg` will be created by default.
 This can be helpful if you have multiple S3 profiles you are using.
 If you use UAB LTS as your only S3 storage platform and are only managing a single allocation, it's suggested to omit the `-c` option.
-If you are a PI or data manager and are managing both a individual and lab/core LTS allocation, you will need to make a separate profile for each allocation.
+If you are a PI or data manager and are managing both an individual and a shared allocation, you will need to make a separate profile for each allocation.

 <!-- markdownlint-disable MD046 -->
 !!! note